 Learn about the fundamentals of the Linux Foundation ONAP project and how it can help transform the management and orchestration of your NFV and SDN services from fixed-function, proprietary devices to flexible, software-driven environments.
-Solidify your learning of ONAP with self-paced labs!
+Prepare yourself for the upcoming Certified ONAP Professional exam and solidify your learning of ONAP with self-paced labs!

 - The basics of Network Function Virtualization (NFV)

 - Overview of the ONAP project’s architecture, subprojects, and use case blueprints

 - Interfacing with ONAP

 - Network service design, orchestration, and lifecycle management

 - ONAP Policy framework